S3-working-group/s3-practical-guide/docs/facilitate-meetings.md

 ---

-<div class="card summary"><div class="card-body">Choose someone to facilitate a meeting to help the group maintain focus, keep the meeting on track and draw out the participant's creativity and wisdom.
+<div class="card summary"><div class="card-body">Choose someone to facilitate a meeting to help the group maintain focus, keep the meeting on track, and draw out the participants' creativity and wisdom.
 </div></div>

 Before each meeting, prepare an agenda of topics, and select a facilitator to: